jennyreddish/seshat/docs/source/admin/index.rst

 If you are new to the Seshat project, you should review these pages, in particular the Getting Started section of the Developers Guide.

+You may also wish to review the `help <../help.rst>`_ page to see who on the Seshat team can help you with various tasks.

 .. toctree::
    :maxdepth: 3